 A queue is a data structure that lines things up in the order they arrive- thus, the first item to arrive in the queue will be the first item out of the queue.

 A message is the piece of data the sender application adds to the queue.
 For example, a message added to the queue could be a request for the receiving system to perform some task (e.g send an email or resize an image).
 A message could also just be plain text or information about a finished task.

-The architecture of a message queue is simple; client applications called producers create messages and deliver them to the message queue.
-Another application, called a consumer, connects to the queue and gets the messages to be processed.
-Messages placed in the queue are stored until the consumer retrieves them.
+The architecture of a Message Queue is simple; client applications called Producer create messages and deliver them to the Message Queue.
+Another application, called a Consumer, connects to the queue and gets the messages to be processed.
+Messages placed in the queue are stored until the Consumer retrieves them.
 As mentioned earlier, this way of handling messages decouples the sender application from the receiver application.
-This is true because the message queue sits between the systems involved and these systems don’t have to talk to the message queue simultaneously.
+This is true because the Message Queue sits between the systems involved and these systems don’t have to talk to the Message Queue simultaneously.

 Decoupling, as far as software goes, means developing software components that are self-reliant.
 In other words, software systems or components that don’t rely so much on other systems to function– so much so that if the systems they depend on fail then they also fail.